racacax/mmstatus_public/README.md

 If you want to use integrated database, use `make up` command.
 If you want to use an external database, use `make up_web` command to only start app container.
 ### Database creation (Docker only)
 If you use Docker internal db image, you can run `make init`.
 It'll create the database with InnoDB and correct collation.

-Note : If you have an error "No such container", see section "Docker image name".
 ### Create tables, insert data and run migrations
 At this stage, database is empty.
 To create models, you will have to run these commands
 ```shell